codesandtags/microfrontend-documentation/README.md

 # Micro Frontends documentation

-This repository contains the documentation for Micro Frontends, a software architecture pattern that allows frontend applications to be built as a composition of smaller, independently deployable units.
+This repository contains the documentation for Micro Frontends, a Software Architecture pattern/style that following a set of techniques, allows frontend applications to be built as a composition of smaller, independently deployable units.

 ## Table of Contents